 Sports facilities include a multi-purpose hall/auditorium, Badminton and Basketball Courts, a Mini Soccer Field, Cricket Nets, and Table Tennis.
 Both a swimming pool and indoor auditorium are currently under development.

 Clearly, Ambassador School Sharjah is determined to build on its reputation in Dubai in delivering a quality education at mid-range prices for Indian families in Sharjah.
-The school is still accepting applications for the 2020-21 academic year and new students who excel in the Scholarship examination from Grade 3 and above will have access to a fee concession, the percentage for which will be fixed, based on the performance of the child.

 What about the fees?

 Fees are currently AED 10,800 for KG1 and KG2, rising to AED 13,100 for Grades 1 and 2, AED 14,100 for Grades 3 and 4, rising in AED 1,000 increments for each pair of grades to Grades 9 and 10 to AED 17,100.
 There is an additional registration fee of AED 500 and a further book fee of AED 500 collected separately from Grade 1 onwards.